one-ie/claude-autonomous-dev/README.md

 ### **What Claude Gains**
 - ✅ **Instant Environment Intel**: Complete development state in one command
+- ✅ **Real-Time Terminal Monitoring**: Watch dev servers, builds, tests continuously
 - ✅ **Proactive Problem Detection**: "I see TypeScript errors, fixing those first"
 - ✅ **Framework Awareness**: "Detected Astro + Convex setup, adjusting workflow"
 - ✅ **Process Monitoring**: "Dev server running on PID 12345, safe to proceed"
 - ✅ **Auto-Fix Capabilities**: Can run `claude-auto fix` to resolve common issues
+- ✅ **Event-Driven Responses**: React to crashes, errors, warnings in real-time
-- ✅ **Real-Time Logs**: Stream Convex logs with `claude-auto logs convex --tail`
+- ✅ **Log Analysis**: Stream and analyze logs from all development processes

 ### **In Practice**
-Claude doesn't "watch" your terminal continuously, but when it **does** check your environment during development sessions, it gets **vastly more intelligent and actionable information** from fewer commands.
+**NEW**: Claude **CAN** now watch your terminal continuously with `claude-auto monitor start`!
+This provides real-time awareness of crashes, errors, and state changes.
+Even without continuous monitoring, Claude gets **vastly more intelligent and actionable information** from fewer commands.

 **Result**: Claude makes **informed decisions** instead of guessing, leading to faster and more accurate development assistance.